-For children blood needs to be collected only by a medical professional.
-(Please take the lab form to our London laboratory 🚇Oxford Circus or Bond Street Tube stations🚇, or to a healthcare professional locally and post the sample in the prepaid envelope).
+For children, blood needs to be collected by a medical professional.
+(Please take form received on completing the questionnaire to our London laboratory 🚇Oxford Circus or Bond Street Tube stations🚇, or to a healthcare professional locally and post the sample in the prepaid envelope).

 - Click here to begin the test

 - Read the test instructions(Opens in a new tab)